cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

    ![Submit for triage](/integrations/Create-test-finding-submit-for-triage.png "Submit for triage")

-1. The pentest finding is in **Triaging** state.
+1. The pentest finding is in the **Triaging** state.

    !['Triaging' finding](/integrations/Create-test-finding-vuln-triaging.png "'Triaging' finding")

-1. Select the finding state to **Pending Fix** from the dropdown and submit the evaluation.
+1. Change the the finding state to **Pending Fix** from the dropdown and submit the evaluation.

    ![Select 'Pending Fix' state](/integrations/Create-test-finding-select-pending-fix-state.png "Select 'Pending Fix' state")